 top of page

-My primary area of expertise is in the multidisciplinary field of interpersonal neurobiology and attachment theory.
+My primary areas of expertise are in the multidisciplinary field of interpersonal neurobiology and attachment science.
 The field of interpersonal neurobiology integrates concepts based in psychology, psychiatry, neuroscience and other fields of science to understand human development, behavior, and relationships.
-In addition to my private practice, I am a Licensed Therapist at the Center for Connection, a staff member of the American Association of Couples and Sex Therapists (AACAST) and an Advisory Board member of Lifespan Learning Institute.
+In addition to my private practice, I am a Licensed Therapist at the Center for Connection, a faculty member of the Reiss-Davis Child Study Center Fellowship where I teach neurobiology and attachment science, a member of the American Association of Couples and Sex Therapists (AACAST) and an Advisory Board member of Lifespan Learning Institute.

 Social justice, equality, somatic abolitionism and representation also play a large role in my life.
 I have attended numerous trainings in these areas including Yoga and Social Justice.
 Please see the resources section for recommended readings and podcasts.